 Biological control has been a mainstream option for growers for many years now.
 However, some growers have difficulty deciding what to do when they run out of options and need to apply a conventional pesticide.
 This presentation will discuss compatibility of pesticides with biological control agents and what to consider if there is need to apply a conventional pesticide including: timing, application method and the overall effect to the biocontrol program.

-4 pesticide credits have been approved
+4 pesticide credits for category 26 have been approved

 For more information contact:

 Geoffrey Njue, Univ. of Mass, Waltham (781) 891-0650 x 12, Cell: (413) 992-8005 firstname.lastname@example.org

 Pre-purchase your lunch at time of check in (paid directly to the Publick House)